The Ritz Theatre|

 Can I buy tickets for another performance while I'm at the theater to see a show?

 The Box Office is staffed for performances so that it may efficiently serve patrons attending the show, and cannot sell tickets to other shows.

 Does my infant need a ticket if she is going to sit in my lap during a performance?

 Yes.
 Every person attending a performance is required to have a ticket, including babes in arms.
-This allows us to keep track of the number of people at an event in case of emergency.

 Do you have rush seats/discounts?